mgmt-59000-cc/aws-final-project-pipeline-instructions/_sources/understand-pipeline.md

 4. **View Results**
    - Access the HTML report via the S3 object URL
    - Report updates automatically with each new file processed

+> [!IMPORTANT]
+> **What about Lambda #3?**
+>
+> Although you have created 3 Lambda functions, only *the first two* are truly a part of your "pipeline" (meaning: they will run automatically when documents are uploaded to your "uploads" bucket).
+The third Lambda that creates the summary CSV file is *manually triggered* and, thus, isn't a part of the automated pipeline!

 ## Key Concepts Demonstrated